rust-lang/book/nostarch/chapter20.md

-Now that we have the code to turn the annotated Rust code from a `TokenStream` into a `DeriveInput` instance, let’s generate the code that implements the `HelloMacro` trait on the annotated type, as shown in Listing 20-34.
+Now that we have the code to turn the annotated Rust code from a `TokenStream` into a `DeriveInput` instance, let’s generate the code that implements the `HelloMacro` trait on the annotated type, as shown in Listing 20-42.

 hello_macro_derive/src/lib.rs

 ```
 fn impl_hello_macro(ast: &syn::DeriveInput) -> TokenStream {
     let name = &ast.ident;
-    let gen = quote! {
+    let generated = quote! {
         impl HelloMacro for #name {
             fn hello_macro() {
                 println!("Hello, Macro!
 My name is {}!", stringify!(#name));
             }
         }
     };
-    gen.into()
+    generated.into()
 }
 ```

-Listing 20-34: Implementing the `HelloMacro` trait using the parsed Rust code
+Listing 20-42: Implementing the `HelloMacro` trait using the parsed Rust code

 We get an `Ident` struct instance containing the name (identifier) of the annotated type using `ast.ident`.
-The struct in Listing 20-33 shows that when we run the `impl_hello_macro` function on the code in Listing 20-31, the `ident` we get will have the `ident` field with a value of `"Pancakes"`.
-Thus, the `name` variable in Listing 20-34 will contain an `Ident` struct instance that, when printed, will be the string `"Pancakes"`, the name of the struct in Listing 20-31.
+The struct in Listing 20-41 shows that when we run the `impl_hello_macro` function on the code in Listing 20-37, the `ident` we get will have the `ident` field with a value of `"Pancakes"`.
+Thus the `name` variable in Listing 20-42 will contain an `Ident` struct instance that, when printed, will be the string `"Pancakes"`, the name of the struct in Listing 20-37.

 The `quote!` macro lets us define the Rust code that we want to return.
 The compiler expects something different to the direct result of the `quote!`